xi1830-anujgarg/login-test-be/README.md

 This application is generated using [LoopBack 4 CLI](https://loopback.io/doc/en/lb4/Command-line-interface.html) with the [initial project layout](https://loopback.io/doc/en/lb4/Loopback-application-layout.html).

+# How can improve this application
+1. By adding Auth mechanism  etc on FE and BE.
+2. In Username expectation is to add email, but simple username is expecting, we can add multiple restrictions.
+3. We can put more password restriction according to business logic .
+4. Currently we are creating docker images, and manual deploy, but we can write CI/CD

 ## Install dependencies

 By default, dependencies were installed when this application was generated.